WorkloadAutomation/agent-docker-kit/README.md

 * **RECONFIGURE\_AGENT**
 Set to  YES  to force a refresh of all configuration options.
 To maintain the last configuration, set CURRENT\_AGENTID="" and RECONFIGURE\_AGENT=NO.

-The **docker-compose-zcentric.yml** is to run the container as z-centric agent connected to z/OS Controller, you can edit it to set the following customizable parameter:

-* **HTTPS**
-Set to YES to use secured version of HTTP.
-NO otherwise.
-The default value is YES.

 Run one of the following commands to start the container:
  ```docker-compose up -d```
  or